-Are you tormented by allergies?
-Do you correlate your struggles with outdoor triggers?
-If so, you could be ignoring the real culprit.
-Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing troublesome illnesses such as runny noses, itchy eyes and even respiratory issues including bronchitis and asthma.
+Are you suffering from allergies?
+Do you connect your struggles with outdoor causes?
+If so, you could be overlooking the true culprit.
+Indoor allergens—specifically dust mites—are likely at fault for poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues like bronchitis and asthma.
 So if you’re staying indoors when pollen and mold are high, you could actually be making your problems worse.

 - Wall-to-wall carpet

 - Damp areas

 - Pillows and bedding you can’t wash in hot water